advancedpricing/Xojo-Rest-Classes/README.md

 1.3 (___, 2016)

-- JSON values that are delivered as Text will be coerced into the expected value, if possible.
+- JSON values that are delivered as `Text` will be coerced into the expected value, if possible.
 - Added XojoUnit framework.
 - Added `UnitTestRESTMessage` interface to facilitate testing of private methods.
 - Added unit tests.
 - Added `BeforeJSONProcessing` event.
+- Added pragmas to keep from dropping to the debugger for anticipated exceptions.
+- Added `M_REST.BuildMultipartRequest` and `M_REST.BuildMultipartFileRequest` functions.
+- Added `M_REST.AssembleURL` function.
+- Added `M_REST.EncodeURLComponent` function.
+- No longer try to process a payload if there isn't one.
+- Better handle `Auto()`, `Variant()`,  and `Dictionary` properties.
+- After sending, store the last sent payload for reference.
+- If a return value is matched to an `Auto` property, just store it directly without processing.

 1.2 (May 18, 2016)